bartonski/kohacon_support_talk/rt_51779/design_for_supportability.markdown

 ## Intro: Why is designing for support important?

-### Support is a human avtivity, and is limted by human capacity
+### Support is a human activity, and is limited by human capacity

-* Hi, My name is Barton Chittenden, I'm from Bywater Solutions.
+* Hi, My name is Barton Chittenden, I'm from ByWater Solutions.
 I am, among other things, one of the people that our partners reach when they call in to our support line.
 I'd like to talk about Koha from the perspective of someone who does technical support, and show how that fits in with the design of Koha.